RACV Logo

 Day 1: Seoul

 Eoseo oseyo!
 Welcome to South Korea.
-Your adventure begins in Seoul, the vibrant capital of high-tech gadgetry, towering skyscrapers and scrumptious eats.
-You’ll have a welcome meeting at 6 pm tonight.
-If you arrive early, explore this modern Asian metropolis at your own pace and discover how ancient traditions come together with the modern in one of Asia's great cities.
+Your adventure begins with a welcome meeting at 6 pm tonight in Seoul – the vibrant capital of high-tech gadgetry, towering skyscrapers and scrumptious eats.
+If you arrive early, maybe explore this modern Asian metropolis at your own pace and discover how ancient traditions come together with the modern in one of Asia's great cities.
 After you meet your trip leader and group members, you’ll head out on an orientation walk to get your bearings and note down some good nightlife spots for later.
-Then, perhaps grab dinner to get your first taste of some authentic Korean cuisine and get to know your group.
+Then, grab dinner to get your first taste of some authentic Korean cuisine and get to know your group.

 Day 2: Seoul

-This morning, you’ll visit HiKR Ground, where you can experience media art and maybe make your own music video.
-Then, tour Gwangjang Market with your leader and maybe pick up some local treats or souvenirs from one of the 5000 shops and stalls.
-In your free afternoon, maybe visit Gyeongbokgung Palace, which once served as the main palace for the Joseon dynasty or take a lesson in basic Korean so you can talk with the locals.
-Tonight, you’ll have a group dinner where you might be able to try local dishes like hand cut noodles or bulgogi.
-After, maybe head to some coin karaoke (where you pay 30 cents per song) and belt out a few favourites to get the night going.
+This morning, visit the Gyungbokgung Palace – a former royal palace established in 1395, which once served as the main palace for the Joseon dynasty.
+After, tour the Gwangjang Market with your leader and maybe pick up some local treats or souvenirs from one of the 5000 shops and stalls.
+In your free afternoon, maybe try local dishes like hand cut noodles or bulgogi or visit HiKR Ground, where you can experience media art and make your own music video.
+You could also discover the K-beauty scene, where you can get skin checks, colour analysis and beauty treatments.
+Tonight, maybe head to some coin karaoke (where you pay 30 cents per song) and belt out a few favourites to get the night going.

 Day 3: Jeonju

-Say goodbye to Seoul and hop on a local bus to Jeonju – known for the Hanok Heritage Village, home to traditional houses, craft shops, food stalls and the 15th-century Gyeonggjieon Shrine.
-Arrive around midday before your leader takes you on an orientation walk to see the downtown area.
-You’ll also have the opportunity to taste some dalgona (a honeycomb toffee known as Korean sugar candy) at a local store before a free afternoon.
+Say goodbye to Seoul and hop on a local bus to Jeonju, known for the Hanok Heritage Village – home to traditional houses, craft shops, food stalls and the 15th-century Gyeonggjieon Shrine.
+When you arrive, head out on an orientation walk to see the downtown area.
+You’ll also taste some dalgona (a honeycomb toffee known as Korean sugar candy) at a local store before a free afternoon.
 This evening, visit Nambu Market with your leader.
 Here, you can learn about the recent success of the youth incubation program, which offers free rent to young business owners to save the market and keep the community thriving.
 Tonight, you’ll stay in a hanok (a traditional Korean house).

 Day 4: Jeonju

 This morning, wander around the gorgeous architecture, galleries, shops and streets on a leader-led walk.
-After, you have a free day to explore at your own pace.
-Maybe wander the Jaman Art Village to see the colourful murals or walk along the Sinabro-gil Trail – an easy 1-hour trail from Jeonju Hanok Village where you can see the Seungam Village and Temple.
-Take the chance to learn some new moves and sign up for a K-pop dance class or further explore the picturesque streets, with its famed shopping strips, filmmaking scene and fun bangs (singing rooms, arcades, DVD rooms and photo rooms).
-Later, sit down for an optional group dinner – maybe try some bibimbap (a rice bowl served with gochujang and various toppings like egg, vegetables and sliced meat).
+After, you’ll visit the Jeonju Hanji Museum, where you’ll learn about the traditional Korean paper and how it has impacted the lifestyle of the locals.
+See hanji crafts, tools, ancient manuscripts and books on display, then try your hand at hanji making.
+The rest of the day is free for you to explore at your own pace.
+Maybe wander the Jaman Art Village to see the colourful murals, walk along the Sinabro-gil Trail or take the chance to learn some new moves and sign up for a K-pop dance class.
+Later, sit down for an optional group dinner and maybe try some bibimbap (a rice bowl served with gochujang and various toppings like egg, vegetables and sliced meat).

 Day 6: Busan